100thCoin/AccuracyCoin/README.md

 This ROM was designed for the RP2A03G CPU, and the RP2C02G PPU.
 Some tests might fail on hardware with a different revision.

-This ROM currently has 121 tests, each composed of several smaller tests in order to print error codes narrowing down the specific issues your NES emulator might have.
+This ROM currently has 122 tests, each composed of several smaller tests in order to print error codes narrowing down the specific issues your NES emulator might have.
+In addition to those tests, this ROM also has 5 tests labeled "DRAW", which don't actually test for anything, rather they simply print information on screen.

 Here's an example of the menu in this ROM, shown on an emulator failing a few tests, passing others, and a few tests on screen haven't been ran yet.
 (The cursor is currently next to the "RAM Mirroring" test.)